ircv3/ircv3-specifications/extensions/webirc.md

 - `certfp-<algo>=<fingerprint>`: This flag indicates the tls client certificate fingerprint supplied to the WebIRC gateway by the user's actual client application.
 - `spkifp-<algo>=<fingerprint>`: This flag indicates the public key fingerprint for the tls client certificate supplied to the WebIRC gateway by the user's actual client application.

-`<algo>` should be the hash algorithm used to produce the fingerprint supplied such as sha256.
+`<algo>` should be the hash algorithm used to produce the fingerprint supplied such as `sha-256`.
+Its value should be taken from IANA's [Hash Function Textual Names](https://www.iana.org/assignments/hash-function-text-names/hash-function-text-names.xhtml) registry, or if using an algorithm not listed should use a name consisting of only lower case letters, numbers or hyphens.

 `<fingerprint>` should be the hash of the certificate (certfp) or public key (spkifp) encoded in hexadecimal without colon (:) sepertators.
 Servers should accept either upper case or lower case hexadecimal characters.